adityaaap/Reinforcement-Learning--Obstacle-Aware-Planning/README.md

 # Introduction
 * Here a PPO implementation is done to push an object to its goal location using model-free RL.
 * I am still updating the README with more facts and figures, as I run more experiments on this.
+* Stay tuned for more exciting results and conclusions.

 # Result